KTruong008/fabulous-parsley-d18a4/src/pages/index.md

       - title: Simple to use
         content: >
           Get started in 3 steps with our checklist-based onboarding.
-Install without worry as we do not make changes to your theme or assets.
+Install without worry as we make no changes to your theme or assets.
         align: left
         image: images/simple-to-use.png
         image_alt: Feature 3 placeholder image